-While medicinal marijuana use is legal and recreational marijuana is essentially decriminalized in Minnesota, state law still enforces strict prohibitions on numerous other controlled substances.
-If you are arrested for possessing, distributing, or possessing with intent to distribute any illegal drug other than marijuana, you will almost always find yourself facing felony charges as a result.
+Despite recent actions taken in marijuana decriminalization, Minnesota law still enforces strict prohibitions on marijuana as well as numerous other controlled substances.
+If you are arrested for possessing, distributing, or possessing with intent to distribute an illegal drug, you could face felony charges as a result.

 In order to avoid severe and sometimes permanent consequences upon conviction for a drug offense, it may be crucial that you seek help from a knowledgeable Bloomington drug lawyer.
 These cases can be difficult to litigate and even harder to achieve a favorable resolution if you try to defend yourself alone, so working with a skilled attorney is in your best interests in virtually every situation.